top of page

 Peak summer season begins mid-July and lasts through mid-August.
 It's busy no matter where you are but places in the south like Dubrovnik, Split and nearby islands to these cities are even more congested this time of year due to cruise ship traffic and visitors from all around the world.

 The north coast is also crowded but unlike these cities, mostly has travelers flying or driving in from other parts of Europe, so it does not get as saturated with vacationers and is why we highly recommend you visit the north coast if you are wanting to stay away from typical tourist traps.
+There are so many festivals to choose from this month.
+See them all listed below:

 Summer is the best time to enjoy the outdoors.